777uliahshafar/dotfiles/readme.md

 Another font has installed for vim called Inconsolata regular 20 created by Raph Levien.
 It is a monospace font, designed for code listings and the like, in print.
 In order to get maximum result, ensure you enable anti-aliased, and use ligatures.
 You can simply download iterm profile on dotfiles.

 6. **MacVim** is simply a text editor that can be open in terminal.
 MacVim also has large feature that can bost our writing.
 The difference between Macvim and Vim is that it enables you using mouse and arrow in the workflow.
-By the way, Vim has already installed in Mac but in outdate version.
-Install it using homebrew by this command `brew install macvim`.
+By the way, Vim has already installed in Mac but in outdated version.
+Macvim has been deprecated by homebrew in Macos Catalina, use another package manager instead.

 7. Mac_classic and molokai are schemes for vim.
 Mac_classic is a customized colorscheme by drewneil.
 The mac_classic.vim already copied to dotfiles.
 Use gruvbox palette by source its shellscript from dotfiles to .zshrc.